geneontology/geneontology.github.io/_docs/downloads.md

  this might be better as a redirect to http://current.geneontology.org/products/pages/downloads.html
  --->

->[!WARNING]
+> # :loudspeaker:
->This is a demo page, not an actual GO webpage.
+> This is a demo page, not an actual GO webpage.
 Please use your browser's back button to return to the GO website.

 |**Organism**|**NCBI Taxonomy ID**|**Entity Identifier space**|**All Annotations (including PAN-GO)**|**PAN-GO annotations only**|